yssource/crp/src/idioms/out_params/pre-allocated_buffers.md

 ## Upcoming changes and `BorrowedBuf`

 The Rust community is refining approaches to working with uninitialized buffers.
-If you can use the nightly branch of Rust, you can use [`BorrowedBuf`](https://doc.rust-lang.org/std/io/struct.BorrowedBuf.html) to achieve the same results as when using slices of `MaybeUninit`, but without having to write any unsafe code yourself.
+On the nightly branch of Rust, one can use [`BorrowedBuf`](https://doc.rust-lang.org/std/io/struct.BorrowedBuf.html) to achieve the same results as when using slices of `MaybeUninit`, but without having to write any unsafe code.
 The IO APIs for avoiding unnecessary initialization use `BorrowedBuf` instead of slices of `MaybeUninit`.